 - What is the Applicant's proposal for a school bus (and perhaps future MBTA shuttle bus) waiting area/shelter?
 A covered waiting area is now depicted in the perspective drawing, and is blocked out on the Landscape and civil plans.
-The final design of this should be clarified in the architectural drawings. - Given the "motor-dependence" of the site, a significant number of EV parking stations should be provided.
+The final design of this should be clarified in the architectural drawings.
+Applicant has committed to providing pump house/bus shelter drawings as part of CD set. - Given the "motor-dependence" of the site, a significant number of EV parking stations should be provided.
 At a minimum, infrastructure for expansion of the number of spaces should be built into the project, including the capacity of the project's transformer(s).
-Not clarified at this point. - Bicycle parking should be provided at appropriate locations within the site for visitors.
+Not clarified at this point.
+New garage drawing indicates 10 EV spaces that will be accessible to all residents. - Bicycle parking should be provided at appropriate locations within the site for visitors.
 Bike racks are located near the building entry.

-g.
+No change. - g.
 Integration of building and site, including but not limited to preservation of existing tree cover, if any.
 Comments: The building is not integrated into the existing site, and only marginally fits into the site that is created through large scale excavation and creation of retaining walls.
 No tree cover is preserved within the primary built area, and more information is required to fully understand the proposal for retaining existing trees outside of the modified site (see comments above).
 See comments above regarding the Landscape Plan and perspective drawings.
+New comments above.